drsWARRIOR/Raycasting_Engine/README.md

 ## Overview

-The Raycasting Engine is a 2.5D graphics renderer written in C, built to simulate a 3D perpective with classic raycasting technique.
-Inspired by Wolfenstein 3D, it shows how a flat 2D map can be transformed into pseudo 3D world with the help of basic trignometry and grid based logic.
+The Raycasting Engine is a 2.5D graphics renderer written in C, built to simulate a 3D perpective with the classic raycasting technique.
+Inspired by Wolfenstein 3D, it shows how a flat 2D map can be transformed into pseudo-3D world with the help of basic trignometry and grid based logic.

-This project is built from scracth without any game engine, uses SDL3 for graphics, input, and windowing.
+This project is built from scratch without any game engine, uses SDL3 for graphics, input, and windowing.
 It helps in learning about how early 3D engines handled rendering under the hood

 ## Building_Instructions

-The project supports Microsoft Windows, and Linux
+The project supports Microsoft Windows and Linux

-### Windows Buidling Instructions
+### Windows Building Instructions

 Project supports MSVC/Visual Studio and MinGW